 - Select the same Security Group that your current (or future) non-production compute nodes utilize.

-- You must modify the Security Group to allow access to all of the networking ports used by the Delphix Engine and the various source and target platforms.
-See links above for information about specific port configurations.
-Reference: Link to Oracle Network Security Groups
+- Modify the Security Group to allow access to all of the networking ports used by the Delphix Engine and the various source and target platforms.
+See Oracle Network Security Groups.

 - Allocate storage.